-- 1. Improve body composition, range of motion, overall body weight, resting heart rate, strength and endurance, and aerobic capacity at an intermediate level. - 2.
+- 1. Improve one or more: body composition, range of motion, overall body weight, resting heart rate, strength and endurance, and aerobic capacity at an intermediate level. - 2.
 Demonstrate various skills applicable to the sport of tennis at an intermediate level.